sysadmin-tools/nginx-json-errors/README.md

     location ^~ /nginx-errors/ {
         internal;
-        root   <REPLACE BY PATH TO A FOLDER CONTAINING THE ERROR FILES>;
+        root   <REPLACE BY PATH TO A THE PARENT FOLDER OF THE COPIED NGINX-FOLDER>;
     }
 ```